o2r-project/ansible/README.md

 - [`docker`](https://pypi.org/project/docker/) from PyPi (required for Docker via Ansible)
 - MongoDB `3.4` in Docker container
 - mariadb in Docker container
-- piwik in Docker container (visitor statistics for http://o2r.info and https://o2r.uni-muenster.de)
+- [inactive] piwik in Docker container (visitor statistics for http://o2r.info and https://o2r.uni-muenster.de)
   - inofficial piwik container, but works well; watch out when updating the container because on the first run the build in webserver might have to generate private keys, which takes some time!
 - nginx in Docker-Container (läuft _nicht_ über systemd!)
   - reverse proxy für die o2r-microservices (siehe reverse proxies in `provisioning/roles/docker-nginx/templates/nginx.conf_all.j2`)